-5. HSEQ shall forward copies of CPR to Problem Solving Team due to whom the issue has fundamentally arisen or who are

-- ponsible to rectify.

-- responsible to rectify.

-6. Problem Solving Team shall:

-Propose actions in the presence of HSEQ Agree on the decision regarding the final action(s) to be taken (endorsed by Location management) Allot Completion-Time to correct / prevent the issue (to be concurred in the presence of Location In-Charge), Take appropriate action(s), and Timely intimate HSEQ of the actions taken.

-6. HSEQ on the promised date shall verify the corrective / preventive action and set follow-up date and time.

-7. HSEQ shall follow-up, close CPR and note down actual / total time taken on rectification.
+5. HSEQ shall forward copies of CPR to Problem Solving Team due to whom the issue has fundamentally arisen or who are - 6.
+Problem Solving Team shall: Propose actions in the presence of HSEQ Agree on the decision regarding the final action(s) to be taken (endorsed by Location management) - Agree of the decision regarding the final action(s) to be taken (entorsed by Edcaton management) Allot Completion-Time to correct / prevent the issue (to be concurred in the presence of Location In-Charge), Take appropriate action(s), and Timely intimate HSEQ of the actions taken.
+HSEQ on the promised date shall verify the corrective / preventive action and set follow-up date and time.
+HSEQ shall follow-up, close CPR and note down actual / total time taken on rectification.